 A channel step sends a notification to a recipient.
 When the workflow engine reaches a channel step, it looks for relevant channel data on the recipient.
 As an example, an email channel step will look for the

 Each channel has a notification template (designed by you in the Knock dashboard) which inserts the

-data from your notify call into a styled template for that step's given channel.
+data from your trigger call into a styled template for that step's given channel.

 You can add any of the major channel types supported by Knock into your workflow.
 By default, we show all of our supported channel types, but you'll need to configure a provider with each channel before you can actually use them in a workflow.
 For more information on how to configure channels in your Knock account, see our integration guides.